Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 4 Majuro - Fly to Pohnpei, Fed.
 States of Micronesia

-This morning we fly from Majuro to The Federated States of Micronesia (not to be confused with ‘Micronesia’ - the sub-region of Oceania).* Our flight takes us across the International Date Line, and we therefore arrive on the island of Pohnpei the following day.
+This morning we fly from Majuro to The Federated States of Micronesia (not to be confused with ‘Micronesia’ - the sub-region of Oceania).
 There are only slightly more than 100,000 inhabitants here, and less than 35,000 tourists visit the islands each year.
 This is one of the most remote, peaceful and beautiful places on earth… encompassing nearly a million square miles (2,600,000 km2) of the Pacific Ocean north of the equator.

 This independent sovereign island nation consists of four states (Yap, Chuuk, Kosrae and Pohnpei – our destination) spread across the western Pacific Ocean.
 In total the states comprise around 607 islands that cover a longitudinal distance of almost 2,700 km (1,678 mi).
 Economic activity here consists primarily of subsistence farming and fishing.
 The potential for a tourism industry exists, but the remoteness of the location and a lack of adequate facilities hinder development.